 A list of strengths, e.g. examples of good practices, achievements, innovative solutions etc.

-- 1. Ctl Eurocollege is very student-oriented. - 2.
+- 1. CTL Eurocollege is very student-oriented. - 2.
 The students are well taken care of by the College.
-For example, there is individual feedback by the teaching staff (an advantage of a small program). - 3.
-There is an evaluation on behalf of the students and the issues raised are considered seriously by faculty and administration.
+For example, there is individual feedback by the teaching staff (an advantage of a small program).